 Solar energy is defined as radiation of various wavelengths emitted by the sun.
-A solar-powered generator may be defined as a device or group of devices used to generate electricity using the sun’s rays (solar energy).
+A solar-powered generator may be defined as a device or group of devices used to generate solar power using the sun’s rays (solar radiation/solar energy).

-There are a variety of ways to utilize solar radiation, and they will be explained below.
+There are a variety of ways to utilize solar power, and they will be explained below.